Quintanilla de Onésimo

 Quintanilla de Onésimo is a municipality located in the province of Valladolid, Castile and León, Spain.
 According to the 2004 census (INE), the municipality has a population of 1,139 inhabitants.

+Its name is due to the fact that the town was originally known as Quintanilla de Abajo, but in 1941 it was renamed in honor of Onésimo Redondo (1905-1936), who was born there and also a founder of the Castilian Juntas of Hispanic Action (JCAH) and a prominent member of the Falange until his death in combat in 1936 within the context of the Spanish Civil War.